SteveKennyUK/the-anvil-metal-pub/README.md

 ### Acknowledgements

--   My Mentor for continuous helpful feedback.
+-   My Mentor Antonio Rodriguez for his advice and feedback.

--   Tutor support at Code Institute for their support.
+-   Fellow Code Institute students on [Slack](https://slack.com/intl/en-gb/) were invaluable for their guidance when I ran into issues.

 ### Notice